 Alternative Options to a Solo 401(k)

-Of all retirement accounts, Traditional IRAs are the most simple and straightforward.
-They are the easiest to set up and administer.
+Of all retirement accounts, Traditional IRAs are the most simple and straightforward, and the easiest to set up and administer.
 Unlike Solo 401(k)s or SEPs, Traditional IRA contribution limits are just $6,000 per year.
 Still, Traditional IRAs are great options for small business owners who can’t afford to contribute more than a few thousand dollars per year.
+For those wanting to make after-tax contributions, consider a Roth IRA.

 Once you’ve decided you want a Solo 401(k), it’s important to consider certain factors to determine which provider is best for you.
 These factors include cost, investment options, and additional services.
 While Solo 401(k)s are very similar across providers, there are differences in these areas that will determine which provider is best for your particular situation.